Globality and Social Transformation

 Collaborative project

-Project partners: CMB Berlin; Democracy Institute, CEU Budapest; NEC.
-Institute for Advanced Study, Bucharest; Institut für Politikwissenschaften, Universität Leipzig
+Project partners: Centre Marc Bloch, Berlin; Democracy Institute, Central European University Budapest; New Europe College.
+Institute for Advanced Study, Bucharest; Institut für Politikwissenschaften, Universität Leipzig, Funding: BMBF

-The project studies the transnational engagement of political movements and ideological paradigms across the symbolic dividing line of Western and Eastern Europe.
-It focuses on multi-directional interactions and transnational imaginaries of the self and the other that came to shape the European public sphere in the 21st century.
+The project focuses on multi-directional interactions and transnational imaginaries of the self and the other that came to shape the European public sphere in the 21st century.
 The aim is to accentuate the politics of East-West entanglement as key, but often overlooked, component of European political culture and social imaginary.

 Bodie Ashton